anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.md

 Additionally, a well defined cloud infrastructure is also needed for other type of workloads such as IT, Machine Learning, and Artificial Intelligence.

-This chapter tries to analyse various workload types used telco and examine their requirements.
-The chapter will also highlight some of the cloud infrastructure parameters needed to achieve the desired performance expected by various workloads.
+This chapter analyses various telco workloads and their requirements, and recommends certain cloud infrastructure parameters needed to specify the desired performance expected by these workloads.

 <a name="2.1"></a>
 ## 2.1 Workloads Collateral